Administrative Services Division

 The Administrative Services provides an ongoing review of Kennewick Police Department practices, policies, and procedures to ensure the Department is following recognized best practices in the law enforcement field.
 One mechanism to evaluate policies, practices and procedures is to maintain an accredited status as a law enforcement agency.
 Accreditation includes on-site reviews by trained assessors from outside agencies who utilize a set of standards to determine the organization follows its policies and reporting standards.

 The Kennewick Police Department was originally accredited by the Washington State Association of Sheriff's and Police Chief's (WASPC) in 2003.
-The Department was re-accredited with WASPC in the spring of 2010 and re-accredit in 2014.
+The Department was re-accredited with WASPC in the spring of 2010 and re-accredit in 2014 and 2018.

 Animal Control Authority